The most venomous snakes in the world – TOP 10 and TOP 100

 To sum up – the recognized LD50 value stands for 50% mortality rate among mice with ca. 20 g body weight.
 In short – it is the minimum portion of venom necessary to kill a mouse.

 One must remember that LD50 indicates the amount of venom needed to kill, which is not equal to the total amount of venom injected by the snake.
 In fact, snakes inject much more venom.
 Consequently, the total portion of the most dangerous snakes’ venom could kill more than one person.
-In case of the world’s most venomous snake – even 289 people!
+In the case of the world’s most venomous snake – even 289 people!

 There are four most popular methods in which the median lethal dose (LD50) test is measured: